 Check for visual appeal

-Increasing profits is possible for any size operator as long as they choose what goes into the machine, mix products and check for visual appeal.
+Increasing profits is possible for any size operator as long as they choose what goes into the machines, mix best sellers and less expensive rotational items as well as check that products have visual appeal when displayed.
+It all adds up to successful merchandising.